$249; payment is due upon registration

 Eligibility and Program Requirements

-This cybersecurity course is open to any high school sophomore, junior or senior (ages 14-17) worldwide, as well as those technically advanced incoming freshmen who receive Illinois Tech staff approval.
-No prerequisite knowledge is required; however, it is recommended that students have some technical knowledge.
-Students practice hands-on basics techniques and continue into advanced techniques while building small project-based websites and web applications.
+- No prerequisite knowledge is required; however, it is recommended that students have some technical knowledge.
+Students practice hands-on, basic techniques and continue into advanced techniques while building small project-based websites and web applications.

 This program will require the download and installation of software and the use of video conferencing.
 To participate, students should plan to use a laptop or desktop computer with the minimum specifications:

-- 4 GB minimum and 8 GB recommended of RAM
+- There is a 4 GB minimum—8 GB is recommended—needed of RAM

 - Windows/Mac OS preferred